What Are Salmon?

 Salmon Vs. Salmon Meal

-To many dog owners, meat meal or fish meal is an offputting ingredient.
-However, it should not be.
-Fish Meal is merely fish that has undergone a process to remove the majority of its moisture.
-Most fish ingredients contain up to 80% moisture, so once this is removed, a very nutrient-dense ingredient is left behind.
+To many dog owners, meat meals or fish meals are an offputting ingredient.
+However, they should not be dismissed so easily.
+Fish Meal is merely fish that has undergone a process to remove the majority of its moisture (also known as water).
+Most fish ingredients contain up to 80% moisture, so once this moisture is removed, a very nutrient-dense ingredient is left behind.

-Fish Meal will contain significantly more protein and fat on a gram for gram basis.
+Fish Meal will contain significantly more protein and fat on a gram for gram basis than whole fish ingredients.
 Therefore if a Fish Meal is the first listed ingredient on a dog food recipe, you can be sure there is a significant portion of the fish present.

-While Salmon Meal is not an uncommon addition to dog food recipes, there are two types of fish meals that are more common.
+While Salmon Meal is not an uncommon addition to dog food recipes, there are two types of fish meals that are far more common.
 These are Menhaden Fish meal and Ocean Fish Meal.
-These ingredients are lower cost than Salmon Meal but are still very nutritious.
-Find out more about both of these in our articles Menhaden Fish Meal in Dog Food and Ocean Fish Meal In Dog Food.
+These fish meal ingredients are lower cost than Salmon Meal but are still very nutritious and not considered to be low-quality additions by most.

 Salmon Vs. Other Fish